Maurizio Cattelan: Curating

-In 1999, he curated with Jens Hoffmann on the Caribbean Biennial.
+In 1999, he co-curated with Jens Hoffmann the 6th Caribbean Biennial.

-In 2002 he co-founded "The Wrong Gallery", a glass door leading to a 2.5 square foot exhibition space at 516A½ West 20th street in New York City.
+In 2002, he co-founded with Ali Subotnick and Massimiliano Gioni "The Wrong Gallery", a glass door leading to a 2.5 square foot exhibition space at 516A½ West 20th street in New York City.
 After the building housing the gallery was sold, the door and gallery was put on display within the collection of the Tate Modern until 2009.

-With long-term collaborators Ali Subotnick and Massimiliano Gioni, Cattelan also curated the 2006 Berlin Biennale.
+With long-term collaborators Subotnick and Gioni, Cattelan also curated the 2006 Berlin Biennale.
 Articles by Cattelan frequently appear in international publications such as Flash Art.

 Publishing

-From 1996–2007 Cattelan collaborated with Dominique Gonzalez-Foster and Paola Manfrin on the publication Permanent Food, an occasional journal consisting of a pastiche of pages torn from other magazines and submissions by artists of similar material.
+From 1996 to 2007, Cattelan collaborated with Dominique Gonzalez-Foster and Paola Manfrin on the publication Permanent Food, an occasional journal consisting of a pastiche of pages torn from other magazines and submissions by artists of similar material.
 From 2002 he collaborated on the satirical arts journal Charley, a series on contemporary artists.